Moreland School District

 Student Score Reports

-The report will contain information on your child’s performance for each of the assessments that was administered.
+The report will contain information on your child's performance for each of the assessments that were administered.
 If your child participated in SBAC or CAA last year, it will also show a comparison of the data.
-You may also look up your child's assessment results in the AERIES Parent Portal.
+You may also look up your child's assessment results in the Aeries Parent Portal.

 Click below for additional resources to understand your child's CAASPP score reports: